marc8s/marc8s/README.md

 - 👋 Hi, I’m @marc8s
 - 👀 I’m interested in Android and Rupaul´s Drag Race
-- 🌱 I’m currently learning Kotlin and French
+- 🌱 I’m currently learning Kotlin
 - 📫 You can reach me sending an email to marcus.ecomp@gmail.com

 <!---